MFlowCode/MicroFC/docs/documentation/getting-started.md

 ## Running an Example Case

-MFC has example cases in the `examples` folder.
+MicroFC has example cases in the `examples` folder.
 You can run such a case interactively using 2 tasks by typing:

 ```console
 $ ./mfc.sh run examples/2D_shockbubble/case.py -n 2